 PALMIERS DU MAL

 Founded in 2016 by Shane Fonner and Brandon Capps, Palmiers du Mal is a modern luxury resort brand based in New York City.
-Drawing from the spirit of the Baudelairian flâneur a sophisticated leisurely man who wanders the streets observing city life – the brand seeks to create a sense of louche unhurriedness using sumptuous, lush fabrics.
+Drawing from the spirit of the Baudelairian flâneur – a sophisticated, leisurely man who wanders the streets observing city life – the brand seeks to create a sense of louche unhurriedness using sumptuous, lush fabrics.
 Palmiers du Mal has seen several seasons of ready-to-wear, garnering praise in leading fashion publications such as Vogue and The Cut.
 It is currently sold on Garmentory.com, an online e-commerce platform for brick-and-mortar brands and shops, and The Ensign.
 A brand that draws inspiration from the debauched and the exotic, Palmiers du Mal utilizes fabrics such as silk, velour, velvet, cashmere, African mud cloth and faux fur.
 Shirts retail at 300–700 USD, while robes and coats range from over 1,000 USD.
 The brand has also put out a graphic T-shirt capsule collection, with prices at around 60 USD.

 www.palmiersdumal.com